Slow Cooker Beef Brisket

 Spray a large slow cooker (6 quart or larger) very well with non-stick cooking spray.
 If your brisket is too long to fit into the slow cooker, you can slice it in two so it will fit.

 In a medium bowl, combine all the spice rub ingredients.
-Reserve one tablespoon for the sauce.
+Reserve one tablespoon for making the brisket sauce.

 Using your fingertips, apply all the remaining prepared spice rub evenly over the meat.
 Place the seasoned brisket onto the prepared baking sheet.